October 14 & 15, 2020

 In Missouri, unwanted medication is too often left in cabinets for years, flushed, or thrown directly in the trash and enters landfill leachate that cannot be filtered from wastewater treatment plants.
 Pharmaceutical stewardship involves the safe storage and disposal of these medications.

-- On Day 1, participants will discuss the importance of safe pharmaceuticals management and takeback program best practices using models from Missouri and other states, as well as existing collection infrastructure.
+- On Day 1, participants discussed the importance of safe pharmaceuticals management and takeback program best practices using models from Missouri and other states, as well as existing collection infrastructure.

-- On Day 2, Product Stewardship Institute staff will facilitate discussion to lay the groundwork for pharmaceutical stewardship in Missouri, including developing a uniform message regarding safe pharmaceuticals disposal.
+- On Day 2, Product Stewardship Institute staff facilitated discussion to lay the groundwork for pharmaceutical stewardship in Missouri, including developing a uniform message regarding safe pharmaceuticals disposal.

 Together, participants will develop specific next steps for implementing a pharmaceutical stewardship program in Missouri.